 MALTEPE MOSQUE (1959)

 The Maltepe Mosque is also one of Ankara’s most prominent mosques.
 But, the same as the Kocatepe Mosque, this is also a new mosque, built in 1959.

 It’s interesting that the prevailing architectural style for all new mosques that I’ve seen in Turkey is the neo-Ottoman style.
 The Haci Veyiszade Mosque in Konya, built in 1996, follows this same pattern.

-Inside, the mosque fully replicates Ottoman era mosques and frankly speaking, if you didn’t know the construction date of this mosque, you would easily mistake it for an old Ottoman mosque.
+Inside, the mosque fully replicates the Ottoman era mosques and frankly speaking, if you didn’t know the construction date of this mosque, you would easily mistake it for an old Ottoman mosque.
 You can even see inscriptions in the Ottoman Turkish, which used the Arabic script.
 The modern Turkish language uses the Latin script, the same one that I use to write this post.

-I wonder whether people that worked on these inscriptions knew what they mean?
+I wonder whether the people that worked on these inscriptions knew their meaning?
 Perhaps, although I doubt that there are many people that can read and write Ottoman Turkish now.

 In my opinion, the most important thing that you can see in Ankara is the Ataturk Mausoleum.
 The mausoleum is dedicated to the Father of the Nation – Mustafa Kemal Ataturk.
 He was the leader of the Turkish War of Independence between 1919 and 1923 and the first president of the modern Turkish Republic.

 The mausoleum opened in 1953.
 Apart from the Ataturk’s tomb in the Hall of Honours, you can also visit the Anitkabir Ataturk Museum.
 In Turkish, Anitkabir means memorial tomb.